INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks

 \subsection{Referral marketing}

-As opposed to Business-to-Customer (B2C) relationships leveraged by traditional marketing techniques, referral marketing employs Customer-to-Customer (C2C) relationships to promote products or services.
-Referral programs create an additional motivation for customers to refer other potential customers in order to get rewarded.
-The reward can be a coupon, cash, bonus points, bonus products, etc. Targeted and referral marketing programs catalyze WOM effects by reaching to influential customers to encourage them to make product recommendations \citep{ryu2007penny}. \cite{ryu2007penny} found that the offer of a reward increases the likelihood of a referral, regardless of the size of the reward offered.
+Unlike the business-to-customer (B2C) relationships leveraged by traditional marketing techniques, referral marketing leverages customer-to-customer (C2C) relationships to promote products or services.
+Referral programs create additional motivation for customers to refer other potential customers in exchange for a reward.
+The reward can be a coupon, cash, bonus points, bonus products, etc. Targeted and referral marketing programs catalyze WOM effects by reaching influential customers to encourage them to make product recommendations \citep{ryu2007penny}. \cite{ryu2007penny} found that the offer of a reward increases the likelihood of a referral, regardless of the size of the reward offered.
 In particular, this effect is stronger for weak ties between a referrer and a potential customer, i.e., exchange relationships, as well as for weaker brands.
-Thus, referral needs higher encouragement in the absence of close relationships or high brand recognition.
-Nevertheless, even for stronger ties and brands, the reward should be present (non-zero) to reduce the level of inequity for the existing customers.
-Therefore, companies need to balance the marginal revenue impact with the size of the reward and the change in the likelihood of referrals \citep{ryu2007penny}. \cite{ARMELINI2015449} discovered that referred customers are more loyal than non-referred ones.
-In addition, they also found that referred customers are more valuable if the referring customer has a high Customer Lifetime Value (CLV).
-This implies that referral marketing is most successful when the targeted customers are not only influential but also profitable.
-Besides, referred customers have a longer customer lifetime than non-referred ones \citep{roelens2018advances}.
+Thus, referrals require more encouragement in the absence of strong ties or high brand recognition.
+However, even for stronger ties and brands, the reward should be present (non-zero) to reduce the level of inequity for existing customers.
+Therefore, firms need to balance the marginal revenue impact with the size of the reward and the change in the likelihood of referrals \citep{ryu2007penny}. \cite{ARMELINI2015449} found that referred customers are more loyal than non-referred customers.
+In addition, they also found that referred customers are more valuable when the referring customer has a high customer lifetime value.
+This means that referral marketing is most successful when the targeted customers are not only influential, but also profitable.
+Also, referred customers have a longer customer lifetime than non-referred customers \citep{roelens2018advances}.